agno/TVShows/README.markdown

 # About
 TVShows 2 is the next version of [TVShows][tvshows], the easiest way to download your favorite shows automatically.
 It includes a completely rewritten codebase as well as a major overhaul of the UI and a move to System Preferences.

+No actual videos are downloaded by TVShows, only torrents which require other programs to use.
+It is up to the user to decide the legality of using any files downloaded by this application, in accordance with applicable copyright laws of their country.

 ## Screenshots
 <a href="http://embercode.com/blog/category/tvshows-news/" title="TVShows News">![Getting Started][preview-1] ![About][preview-2] ![Preferences][preview-3]</a>